noritersand/noritersand.github.io/_drafts/2019-05-08-web-http-요청-메서드-종류-request-methods.md

 > The PUT method requests that the enclosed entity be stored under the supplied Request-URI.
 If the Request-URI refers to an already existing resource, the enclosed entity SHOULD be considered as a modified version of the one residing on the origin server.
 If the Request-URI does not point to an existing resource, and that URI is capable of being defined as a new resource by the requesting user agent, the origin server can create the resource with that URI.
 If a new resource is created, the origin server MUST inform the user agent via the 201 (Created) response.
 If an existing resource is modified, either the 200 (OK) or 204 (No Content) response codes SHOULD be sent to indicate successful completion of the request.
 If the resource could not be created or modified with the Request-URI, an appropriate error response SHOULD be given that reflects the nature of the problem.
 The recipient of the entity MUST NOT ignore any Content-* (e.g. Content-Range) headers that it does not understand or implement and MUST return a 501 (Not Implemented) response in such cases.

-등록된 데이터 변경
+등록된 데이터 변경 시 사용하는 메서드.

 ### POST와 PUT의 차이

 - [https://1ambda.github.io/javascripts/rest-api-put-vs-post/](https://1ambda.github.io/javascripts/rest-api-put-vs-post/)
 - [https://developer.mozilla.org/ko/docs/Glossary/Idempotent](https://developer.mozilla.org/ko/docs/Glossary/Idempotent)

-한 줄 요약: POST는 idempotent하지 않고, PUT은 idempotent하다.
+한 줄 요약: POST는 멱등(idempotent)하지 않고, PUT은 멱등하다.

 > idempotent
 > 1. 멱등(冪等)의 2. 멱등원(元)